gogins/csound-extended/Opcodes/MVerb/README.md

 ## Description

 Implements Jon Christopher Nelson's waveguide mesh reverb, originally created as a Cabbage VST plugin, as a C++ Csound plugin opcode.

-MVerb is a modified five-by-five 2D waveguide mesh reverberator.
+MVerb is a modified 5-by-5 2D waveguide mesh reverberator.
 It is highly flexible and can generate compelling and unique effects timbres ranging from traditional spaces to infinite morphing spaces or the simulation of metallic plates or cymbals.
 The plugin incorporates a 10-band parametric equalizer for